What do all these letters mean?

 My friend/family member just came out as transgender.
 So what pronouns do I use?

 When someone comes out as transgender, it can be uncomfortable for people to know whether to use female pronouns (she, her, hers) or male ones (he, him, his).
 For the most part, when someone identifies as FTM/MTF (see above), they prefer to use the pronouns associated with the gender to which they identify.
 For example, if a biologically male friend comes out as transgender, she probably wants to use female pronouns.
-This is not always the case; some people prefer gender-neutral pronouns (zhe, thon, etc.).
+This is not always the case; some people prefer gender-neutral pronouns (they, them, theirs).

 English is not the only language expanding to include multiple gender identities.
 Sweden recently added “hen,” a gender-neutral pronoun that can be used to represent neither he (han) nor she (hon), into their official encyclopedia.
 The best way of knowing which pronouns are appropriate to use when someone comes out to you as trans is to ask them.
 It may be uncomfortable at first, but an open and honest conversation is better than accidentally offending them.